-As from 19 May 2014, a company operating in a special economic zone will qualify for:
+As from 27 January 2016, a company operating in a special economic zone, and as from 9 February 2017, certain companies located in an industrial development zone will qualify for:

-- A lower company tax rate of 15% - An enhanced new and unused building allowance at a rate of 10% - An enhanced employment incentive for all employees, without an age restriction, earning below R60 000 per annum.
+- a lower company tax rate of 15% - an enhanced new and unused building allowance at a rate of 10% - an enhanced employment incentive for all employees, without an age restriction, earning below R60 000 per annum.

-In order to qualify the company must be formed and effectively managed in South Africa and generate at least 90% of its income within the defined zone.
+In order to qualify the company must be formed and effectively managed in South Africa and generate at least 90% of its income within the zone.
 This incentive ceases to apply from 1 January 2024 or 10 years after the commencement of the carrying on of business in a special economic zone.